harry-roberts/Crypto-ePaper-Ticker/README.md

 - Able to perform OTA software updates
 - Battery life of up to 1 month
 - As thin as possible, certainly less than 15mm.
 I estimate the dimensions will be around 80x40x12mm

+#### This Repo
+This project is built with [PlatformIO](https://platformio.org/).
+Some files, e.g. custom fonts/bitmaps, project build configuration, and the config webpage are not included here